Excel Errors: The Ultimate Guide

 Another common mistake is using a range name that isn’t available or misspelling a range name.
 Most often this happens if you accidentally remove one of your named ranges and Excel is not able to recognize them anymore.
 Make sure that you double-check your ranges before you delete them.

 If you are manually writing the range in your formula (as opposed to selecting it with your mouse or keyboard), you may run into a #NAME? if you forget to use a colon when defining your range.
 In the example above the MIN function is using an invalid range.
 The correct range reference is

 J1:J3, so Excel will return an error.

 When you work with functions that handle text you have to make sure that you are enclosing your input between double-quotes.
 Otherwise, Excel will not be able to recognize it as a text.
 In the example shown above, the LEN function is not able to return the correct result because the input should be

 ##### error in Excel

-The most probable reason why Excel is displaying ##### instead of your input or result, is because the column isn’t wide enough to show all of the cell contents.
+The most probable reason why Excel is displaying ##### instead of your input or result is that the column isn’t wide enough to show all of the cell contents.
 Increase the width of the column and the error should go away.
-Also, try reducing the number of decimals, decrease the font size and increase the zoom.
+Also, try reducing the number of decimals, decrease the font size, and increase the zoom.
 This will allow for more content to be displayed.